Vyral/base-template/_posts/2021-09-09-an-update-on-our-prior-lake-market.md

 ---
 layout: post
-title: An update on Our Prior Lake Market
+title: An Update on Our Prior Lake Market
 date: 2021-09-09 00:00:00
 tags:
   - Real Estate